Keolis intègre de plus en plus l’IA et l’intelligence artificielle générative dans ses activités (Image générée par IA)

 Generative artificial intelligence in the service of passenger information

 How do you guarantee reliable passenger information during public transit disruptions?
 This was the issue facing the Keolis Nederland network.
-Unexpected disruptions in public transit are a source of dissatisfaction and stress for passengers and employees alike.
+Public transit issues are a source of dissatisfaction and stress for passengers and employees alike.
 The network thus wanted to set up an easy-to-use tool that would provide passengers with fast, reliable information.
 The adopted solution uses generative artificial intelligence.
-Based on observed events, the tool generates and adapts passenger information messages, which are then distributed via the network's communication channels: social networks, website, apps, on-board screens, etc. Thanks to this AI, information processing time has been cut from around 20 to less than 5minutes, with low investment and operating costs.
+Based on observed events, the tool generates and adapts passenger information messages, which are then distributed via the network's communication channels: social networks, website, apps, on-board screens, etc. Thanks to this AI, information processing time has been cut from around 20 minutes to less than five minutes, with low investment and operating costs.
 The network's employees have already received training for this new tool.

 Arnaud Julien